Blocks To Compassion

 Where pity reinforces and separates, solidarity activates and unites.

-Below is an excerpt from a talk given by HH the Dali Lama on The Global Community and the need for universal responsibility....
+What follows is an excerpt from a talk by the Dalai Lama entitled, The Global Community and the Need for Universal Responsibility:

 Today's world requires that we accept the oneness of humanity.
 In the past, isolated communities could afford to think of one another as fundamentally separate and even existed in total isolation.
 Nowadays, however, events in one part of the world eventually affect the entire planet.
 Therefore we have to treat each major local problem as a global concern from the moment it begins.
 We can no longer invoke the national, racial or ideological barriers that separate us without destructive repercussions.
 In the context of our new interdependence, considering the interests of others is clearly the best form of self-interest.

 I view this fact as a source of hope.
 The necessity for cooperation can only strengthen mankind, because it helps us recognize that the most secure foundation for the new world order is not simply broader political and economic alliances, but rather each individual's genuine practice of love and compassion.
 For a better, happier, more stable and civilized future, each of us must develop a sincere, warm-hearted feeling of brother- and sisterhood.

 This talk is a favourite that we could all benefit from having on repeat.
 Enjoy!